 The crew were friendly enough but firm, and it felt like they were rushing all the time.
 Overall though they got their job done, were efficient and I can’t fault them for anything.

-I really felt like the A350 was more quiet compared to other planes, which is important on long-haul flights.
+I really felt like the A350 was quieter compared to other planes, which is important on long-haul flights.

 Economy vs Business – which one would you choose?